 “After transplant, your child is still a child.
 They will still have tantrums.
 They will want to play with mud.
 Just like any kid.
 That’s why they got the transplant–to be a kid.” — Joseph Hillenburg, heart recipient parent

-For children who need additional help after transplant, services may be available on the federal, state or local level.
+For children who need additional help after transplant, services may be available on the federal, state, or local level.
 Many of these programs have speciﬁc guidelines that may differ from one program to another.
 Ask your transplant social worker or coordinator for details.

 Your child will be assigned a service coordinator and therapy team to assess them.
-If the team decides your child qualiﬁes for EI, they will write an individual family service plan (IFSP).
+If the team decides your child qualiﬁes for EI, they will write an individualized family service plan (IFSP).
 They will include you in the process and will work with you to best meet your family’s needs.

 The earlier EI begins, the better chance a child has to succeed and catch up.